mgenware/go-triton/README.md

 ### Using localized strings in templates

-One localization is enabled, we can access them in HTML templates.
+Once localization is enabled, we can access them in HTML templates.
 Localized strings are stored as JSON files in `/localization/langs` with file name indicating the language ID.
 Go-triton comes with two example localized strings files, `en.json` for English, and `cs.json` for `Chinese Simplified`.

 To reference a locaized string, you need to first make your template data type derive from `template.LocalizedTemplateData`. e.g. the `home_page_data.go` in project: